bcopy/e3e-elasticsearch/README.md

 # Advocacy

-* ElasticSearch supports geographical querying (e.g. "Show me the points located in that polygon area")
+* ElasticSearch supports geographical querying (e.g. "Show me the points located in that polygon area").
-* ElasticSearch provides a built-in REST querying languages and JSON support
+* ElasticSearch provides a built-in REST querying languages and JSON support.
+* ElasticSearch provides an easy data integration point to cross-reference other data source (such as OCHA's HDX repository)

 # Improvement suggestions